DMW2151/expert-garbanzo/readme.md

-# Helsinki Transit System - Live Tracking w.
-Redis
+# Helsinki Transit System - Real-Time Vehicle Tracking with Redis

 This project publishes realtime locations of municipal transport vehicles in the Helsinki metro area to a web UI.
-Although Helsinki offers a great [realtime API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) for developers, there is no such site that makes this data generally available to the public.<sup>1</sup>
+Although Helsinki offers a great [realtime API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) for developers, there is no such site that makes this data generally available to the public.<sup>1</sup>.

-All components of the app are hosted on single AWS `t3.medium` with a `gp3` EBS volume and is running live at https://maphub.dev/helsinki
+This is an awesome service that Helsinki provides.
+Given that it publishes on the order of ~40 million updates per day, I felt that Redis would be a great tool to integrate into data processing and data serving for this project.
+A live version of this project is running at https://maphub.dev/helsinki

 ![Screenshot of Live Map - Downtown Helsinki](https://github.com/DMW2151/expert-garbanzo/blob/master/docs/live_.png)